 Graduation and certification

-Graduates are eligible to take the professional certification examinations given by the Nuclear Medicine Technology Certification Board and the American Registry of Radiologic Technologists.
+Graduates are eligible to take the professional certification examinations given by the Nuclear Medicine Technology Certification Board (NMTCB) and the American Registry of Radiologic Technologists (ARRT).

 For the majority of the program, your learning schedule includes eight-hour days, five days a week.
 While the regular week is usually 40 hours, additional projects and homework are assigned.